-Dreams about spiders are a very common dream theme for both women and men.
-It makes sense when you think about it.
-Your dreaming mind loves to seize on symbols from your waking life that are likely to invoke strong emotion in you.
+Spiders are a very common dream theme.
+It makes sense when you think about it — your dreaming mind loves to seize on symbols from your waking life that are likely to invoke strong emotion in you.
 Why?
-Because it increases the chances of you instantly recalling and reflecting on their meaning when you wake up.
+Because it increases the chances of you instantly recalling and reflecting on their spiritual meaning when you wake up.
 Many of us have an innate fear of spiders, those creepy eight-legged uninvited squatters in all our homes, who seem to enjoy making frightening surprise appearances in the bathtub.
-So, what does a dream about spiders mean?
-Sure, there is a fear factor and you may wake up feeling as terrified of spiders as Ron Weasley in Harry Potter or trapped in a web of fear like Frodo in Shelob’s web in Lord of the Rings.
-But, you may be surprised to know that dreaming of spiders isn’t always a sinister sign.
-Quite the contrary, spider dreams, like Charlotte’s Web and Spiderman, can suggest that significant opportunities for creativity and power are yours for the taking in your waking life.
+Dreams about spiders are even more common if we’re afraid of them in real life, as our fears linger deep in our subconscious.

-According to the father of dream interpretation, Sigmund Freud spiders are symbols of the mother or the controlling aspect of her we may fear the most.
+According to the father of dream interpretation, Sigmund Freud, spiders are symbols of the mother or the controlling aspects of her we may fear the most.
 His arguably more influential psychologist colleague, Carl Jung, believed spiders represent the archetypal shadow or dark and undesirable side lurking within us all.
-Modern dream theorists, myself included, put a more positive spin on spider dream interpretation and reference the infinite calm, patience, resilience, speed and creative skill of the spider, flagging up the helpful role spiders play in home pest control.
-In other words, these strange little creatures that most of us loathe sharing our homes with — even though house spiders really are okay and likely more afraid of us than we are of them — remain a topic of endless fascination with both negative and positive symbolic associations.
+Modern dream theorists, myself included, put a more positive spin on spider dream interpretation and reference the infinite calm, patience, resilience, speed, and creative skill of the spider, flagging up the helpful role spiders play in home pest control.
+In other words, these strange little creatures that most of us loathe sharing our homes with — even though house spiders really are OK and likely more afraid of us than we are of them — remain a topic of endless fascination with both negative and positive symbolic associations.

-Toxic Forces In Your Life
+Spiders Represent Toxic Forces In Your Life

-You may dream of a spider biting you, examine if you’re feeling hurt or if someone has deeply offended you.
+If you dream of a spider biting you, examine if you’re feeling hurt or if someone has deeply offended you when you wake up.
 If that doesn’t seem to be the case, consider whether you need to be more assertive or to protect your own needs.
-If the spiders are crawling all over you in your dream rather than biting this suggests something is threatening or irritating you.
-It is not yet as urgent or dangerous as the biting but it is something you need to keep a keen eye on because you are at risk of losing something.
+If the spiders are crawling all over you in your dream rather than biting, this suggests something is threatening or irritating you.
+It’s not yet as urgent or dangerous as the biting but it’s something to keep an eye on because it may mean you’re at risk of losing something.

-If you dream about a poisonous or particularly threatening-seeming spider — or if you dream of having spiders in your hair — this could indicate that there's a threatening force in your life that's compromising your well-being or safety.
-We typically associate hair as a symbol of health and beauty so this dream is warning you about something or someone (and that someone could be you) who is damaging your appearance, health and happiness.
+If you dream about a poisonous or particularly threatening-seeming spider — or if you dream of having spiders in your hair — this could indicate that there's a force in your life that's compromising your well-being or safety.
+We typically associate hair as a symbol of health and beauty so this dream is warning you about something or someone (and that someone could be you) who is damaging your appearance, health, and happiness.
 That could be a substance that's being used in excess, or "that a relationship, career or person has turned bad," explained Richmond to Huffington Post.

-Major Feminine Energy
+Spiders Have Major Feminine Energy

 Freud suggested that spiders in dreams represent the devouring mother who consumes her children through possessiveness or her ability to inspire guilt.
 Is there an overpowering female in your waking life or an aspect of your personality that is overpowering or making you feel guilty?
 Or does the spider represent the soaring creative potential of the feminine waiting to be unleashed within you?
 Psychologist Fritz Perls pioneered a dream interpretation technique called Gestalt which encourages you to ask symbols in your dreams what they mean.
 So talk to your dream spider.
 Ask her who she is and why she is spinning around you in your dreams.

 If you've ever had a spider descend upon you from above, dangling in the air on their invisible cord and getting way too close for comfort, then you know that experience is basically the epitome of anxiety.
 And what if it happens in a dream?
 Well, same deal — it likely means you're anxious about something that's looming over you and this could be fear of someone taking advantage of you or lying or not trusting yourself.
-"Dreams about spiders hanging over you is a sign it is time to address these issues and insecurities," explained Hack To Sleep.
+"Dreams about spiders hanging over you is a sign it is time to address these issues and insecurities," explains Hack To Sleep.
 "Alternatively, the hanging spider can represent unfinished business."
 Think of a spider dropping in on your dream as being a reminder to deal with your anxieties and not keep shoving them aside.
 You don't want anything — spiders or stressors — looming over you or bugging you like that.

 Spiders lay eggs and multiply fast.
 This could be interpreted as a sign of looming danger or threat but it could also be a symbol of great potential for your future.
-Either way the eggs need time to hatch so you have an opportunity to either prevent anxieties from destroying your life or to put plans in place to build a better future.
+Either way, the eggs need time to hatch so you have an opportunity to either prevent anxieties from destroying your life or to put plans in place to build a better future.

-Additional reporting by Nina Khan.
+Additional reporting by Nina Khan and Marianne Eloise.

 This article was originally published on